heindrickson/PortablePython4Windows/README.md

 <br><br>

 # Features
-- install multiple Python versions in the same portable folder
+- install multiple Python versions in the same PORTABLE folder
-- create virtual environments bound to any Python version added to the portable folder
+- create virtual environments bound to any Python version added to the PORTABLE folder
 - activate any virtual environment and open and use its 'console'
 - install/remove pip packages in any virtual environment
 - complete isolation between your PORTABLE virtual environments and any Python installation on the local computer.
 Additionally, you will be notified by a white-on-green message each time you run python.exe after activating a PORTABLE environment, preventing any confusion with the local Python installation